-If registrants take a break in practice of less than two years they can begin practising again without having to meet any additional requirements set by us, except that they must pay the full renewal fee for the year in which they return to practice and provide the relevant completed notification form.
-We believe that this is flexible enough to accommodate registrants who take a short break from practice (and particularly for registrants who take leave to start a family) without compromising public protection and our role in upholding standards.
+If registrants choose to work overseas for less than two years they can begin practising again within the UK without having to meet any additional requirements set by us, providing the full renewal fee for the year in which they return to UK practice and provide the completed return from overseas notification form.
+We believe that this is flexible enough to accommodate registrants who take some time to work outside the UK in a relevant post, without compromising public protection and our role in upholding standards.

-- 0-2 years out of practice no requirements - 2-5 years out of practice 30 days of updating - 5 years or more out of practice 60 days of updating
+- 0 2 years out of practice no requirements - 2 5 years out of practice 30 days of updating - 5 years or more out of practice 60 days of updating